 Read also: How to Create a Game Like Pokemon Go

 The stages of building a virtual reality application would be:

 • Resources allocation

 • Development and production

 Developing the project documentation

 It is very important for any business, both for an established one and for a startup, that all their operations run smoothly.
 While the work inside any company flows according to inner rules and is usually tuned with years of adjustments, hiring a contractor is a different story.
 That is why project documentation is so important, properly developed, it ensures that virtual reality developers would build exactly what you want them to.
-A good tip is to make project documentation as detailed, as it is possible.
+A good tip in virtual reality application development is to make project documentation as detailed, as it is possible.
 It allows to specify all the aspects of the future product, starting from the very idea of the app, through customers’ needs to usage details.